mfatihercik/dsm/docs/specification/parsingElement/main.rst

 $ref field is used to extends_ `Parsing Element`_ to given fragments_. it's value is a Load Time Expression. fragments_ can be extends_ another fragments_ but can not extends itself.
 Sometimes we don't need parent properties.
-To exclude parent properties, define type_ as "exclude".
+To exclude parent properties, define dataType_ as "exclude".
 In example bellow category property is excluded.

 ..  content-tabs::